Liquidation Preference in Venture Capital Deals

 Your information is confidential and secure

-• Participating Preference: Investors first recover their investment and then also share in the remaining proceeds alongside common shareholders, potentially leading to a more substantial return.
+• Participating liquidation preference, known as a double dip, lets investors recover their initial investment or its multiple and then also share in the remaining proceeds on a pro-rata basis.

 What is Liquidation Preference?